Variational Shape Inference for Grasp Diffusion on SE(3): Experiments

 Real-world perception systems often produce sparse or noisy point clouds due to sensor limitations and environmental factors.
 We evaluate robustness by testing on point clouds of varying density, from 128 to 2048 points, where the training default is 1024.
 We exclude GLDM in this analysis as it does not ingest point clouds of varying sizes. \cref{fig:sclb} shows that methods using standard point cloud encoders experience significant performance degradation as point cloud sparsity increases.
 In contrast, our approach has consistent performance across all sparsity levels, with success rates remaining above $80\%$ even with highly sparse inputs.
-This robustness stems from our variational shape inference, which learns a structured latent space that captures geometric priors and compensates for sparsity.
-This emphasizes the case for using the PointVAE architecture as a backbone for shape feature learning.
+This robustness stems from our variational shape inference approach, which learns a structured latent space that captures geometric priors and compensates for sparsity.

 The cVAE baseline~\cite{mousavian20196} also shows robustness due to its latent encoding, though at much lower performance.
 Notably, the pre-trained VNN encoder (w/VNN$^+$) shows greater sensitivity to point cloud size than the non-pre-trained version, suggesting overfitting to the training point cloud density.
 Our test-time optimization maintains consistently high performance across all sparsity levels, demonstrating its effectiveness even with limited shape measurements.